Bootstrapping Heisenberg Magnets and their Cubic Instability: The tiptop algorithm

 Everything is scaled by the largest coordinate value $\Delta_{\max}$ to guarantee that all points are mapped into a box with extents (-1,1) in every dimension.
 The factor of 1.75 (about $\sqrt{3}$) is to ensure that all points will fit into the unit box even after rotation.

-The transformation has the effect of a rotation and then rescaling of the rotated coordinates, so the feasible region remains convex.
-However, the feasible points should outline a more circular shape than the extended ellipse we started with, as shown in figure \ref{tiptop:rescaled}.
+The transformation has the effect of a rotation and then rescaling of the rotated coordinates, so the allowed region remains convex.
+However, the allowed points should outline a more circular shape than the extended ellipse we started with, as shown in figure \ref{tiptop:rescaled}.

 One concern with this rescaling algorithm is that it weighs dense regions with more points more than equivalently sized regions with fewer points.
 So it may not produce an optimal transform.
 In practice, the later steps spread out the points very evenly, so this concern turns out not to be a problem in practice.